Coronavirus (COVID-19) FAQs for LGPS members

 - if a firm calls you unexpectedly, use the contact details on the Financial Services Register to check that you are dealing with the genuine firm

 - not give out personal details like bank details, address, existing insurance/pensions/investment details.

 If you suspect a scam, call Action Fraud straight away on 0300 123 2040.

 Will the death benefits paid by the LGPS be affected by the Coronavirus Life Assurance Scheme?

 No. The Government launched the NHS and Social Care Coronavirus Life Assurance Scheme in April 2020.
-The scheme covers certain health and social care workers in England.
-A similar scheme will be introduced for health and social care workers in Wales.
+The scheme covers certain health and social care workers in England and Wales during the COVID-19 pandemic.
 A payment of £60,000 will be made to the estate of eligible staff who die from coronavirus contracted during their frontline essential work.
 This would be paid on top of any death grant or survivor pensions paid by the LGPS.
 You can find out more about LGPS death in service benefits.